clchiou/garage/py/ops/docs/data-model.md

                 # an URI.
                 "image": "path/to/image.aci",

-                # Optional: Location of signature, either path or URI.
+                # Optional: Path to signature.
                 "signature": "path/to/image.aci.asc",
             },
             ...